🚀 Introduction

 3. Estimate Storage Needs

-• Live streaming without recording: minimal storage.
+• Live streaming without recording: minimal storage requirements.

 • Live streaming with recording: multiply file size per hour by the number of hours stored.